zydou/arti/doc/dev/notes/rpc-meta-draft.md

 id
 : An identifier for the request.
-  This may be an integer or a string.
+  This may be a number or a string.
 It is required.
-  Arti will accept integers between `INT64_MIN` and `INT64_MAX`.
+  (Floating point numbers and
+  integers that can't be precisely represented as an IEEE-754 double are not guaranteed to round trip accurately.)

 obj
 : An Object Identifier for the Object that will receive this request.